‘Why is my health cover “bronze” now?’Beryl, 58, VIC

 ‘Wait, there’s discounts now?
-Wait, prices are going up again?!’
+Wait, prices are going up again?!’Dave, 32, NSW

 And surely having the wrong cover is like having no cover at all?

 We’re here to make it all simples.

-On the other hand, younger Aussies now have more reasons to take out cover; they could reap up to 10% in discounts on hospital cover until the age of 41.
+Younger Aussies now have more reasons to take out cover; they could reap up to 10% off in discounts on hospital cover until the age of 41.

 Hospital insurance now comes in seven easy-to-understand tiers, but your old policy might have lost or gained coverage in the changeover.
 Or, your policy may still be awaiting these changes.

 The best action you can take is to be decisive and figure out how these changes might affect you.
 We understand that it can be intimidating to try and understand some of the complexities of health insurance, though, so we’ve put together some resources to help you.